-While Joseph Wresinski (1917-1988) was not the first person to listen carefully to people living in extreme poverty and to be influenced by them, his work was unusual in several important ways.
+Joseph Wresinski (1917-1988) is not the first person to listen carefully to people living in extreme poverty or be influenced by them.
+But his work was unusual in several important ways.
 Wresinski’s own roots in poverty fed his conviction that the only way to advance social justice is to recognize and build on the strength, intelligence, and determination of people in poverty.
-Wresinski considered people in poverty to be leaders with an important vision of a world where all people are accepted and respected.
+Wresinski considered people in poverty leaders.
+He believed people in poverty had an important world vision.
+Where all were accepted and respected.
 The projects he developed were not simply designed alongside people in poverty; they were consistently inspired by their unique experience and understanding.

-Joseph Wresinski was ordained a priest.
-He served in industrial and rural parishes, and right from the beginning he had a special connection with the most deprived families.
+Joseph Wresinski ordained a priest.
+He served in industrial and rural parishes in France.
+From the beginning Wresinski had a special connection with the most deprived families.

-Joseph’s bishop assigned him to be chaplain to 250 families in an emergency housing camp in Noisy-le-Grand, near Paris.
+Wresinski’s bishop assigned him as chaplain to 250 families in an emergency housing camp in Noisy-le-Grand, near Paris.
 The families lived in huts built in a muddy field.
 He said about his years in Noisy-le-Grand: “The families in that camp have inspired everything I have undertaken for their liberation.
-They took hold of me, they lived within me, they carried me forward; they pushed me to found the Movement with them.”
+They took hold of me, they lived within me, they carried me forward; they pushed me to found ATD Fourth World with them.”

-The families of the camp founded the first official organization, which later became the International Movement ATD Fourth World.
+The families of the camp founded the first official organization, which later became ATD Fourth World.
 They replaced soup kitchens and the distribution of old clothes with a library, a kindergarten, and a chapel.
-Joined by the first few Fourth World volunteers, Joseph soon created a research institute on extreme poverty, which brought together researchers from different countries and disciplines.
+Joined by the first few ATD Fourth World Volunteer Corps members, Joseph soon created a research institute on extreme poverty.
+It brought together researchers from different countries and disciplines.

-Since ATD Fourth World’s beginning, its development has been inspired by Joseph’s own experience as a child in a poverty-stricken family, his daily interactions with families living in poverty, and the support of members of its Volunteer Corps.
+Since ATD Fourth World’s beginning, its development has been inspired by Joseph’s own experience as a child in a poverty-stricken family.
+This includes his daily interactions with families living in poverty, and the support of members of its Volunteer Corps.

 Wresinski’s appointment to France’s Economic and Social Council was a significant step in his quest for official representation for families living in persistent poverty.
 With the publication of the Wresinski Report in 1987, he succeeded in gaining recognition for them as partners in society.

-On October 17, 1987, in the presence of over 100,000 people from every socio-economic background and every continent, Joseph Wresinski unveiled a commemorative stone at the Human Rights Plaza in Paris.
-His invitation, engraved in the marble of the stone, said: “Wherever men and women are condemned to live in extreme poverty, human rights are violated.
+On October 17, 1987, in the presence of over 100,000 people from every socio-economic background and every continent.
+Joseph Wresinski unveiled a commemorative stone at the Human Rights Plaza in Paris.
+The stone says: “Wherever men and women are condemned to live in extreme poverty, human rights are violated.
 To come together to ensure that these rights be respected is our solemn duty.”